curl/everything-curl/internals/tests/file-format.md

 - `idle` - do nothing after receiving the request, just "sit idle"
 - `stream` - continuously send data to the client, never-ending
 - `writedelay: [msecs]` delay this amount between reply packets
-- `skip: [num]` - instructs the server to ignore reading this many bytes from a PUT or POST request
+- `skip: [number]` - instructs the server to ignore reading this many bytes from a PUT or POST request
 - `rtp: part [num] channel [num] size [num]` - stream a fake RTP packet for the given part on a chosen channel with the given payload size
 - `connection-monitor` - When used, this will log `[DISCONNECT]` to the